nimcastano/c0323-code-solutions/react-jsx/react-jsx-quiz-notes.md

   JSX is a syntax extension to JavaScript and allows us to write HTML elements in JS.
 It converts them to react elements.
 - How does React use JSX to render components?
-  It uses them to render HTML elements in a React component to the DOM.
+  It calls the function whenever it wants the relevant components.
+  Then it parses the JSX from the component and converts it to HTML.
+  Lastly, it will append it to the DOM.

 ## Notes